RenatoCernades0107/VencocoAI/README.md

 ## Solution Architecture
 <img src="hackaton_belcorp.jpg">

+### GetSkinAnalysis.py

+The provided code snippet do web scrapping to a file after doing the analysis from Analizador de Piel from Perfectcorp.
+This code returns a json where is the skin's type and some possible concerns skin may have.

 ### EmbedingProducts.py

 The provided code snippet defines a function called create_product_vector(), which constructs a normalized vector representing the popularity of products based on their total likes and shares.